Troubleshooting Off-Campus Access

 - Subscription contracts with journal and database publishers require the Library to restrict access to faculty, staff, and currently enrolled students of UCSF.

-- No software or computer set-up required
+- No software or computer set-up required (unless you prefer to use the simple bookmarklet below)

 Not starting from the Library website?